 In addition, videos delivered as MP4s not only have the best file size-to-quality ratio (better picture quality without needing to upload a huge file) but are also the most flexible for online distribution.

 The aforementioned comScore data reveals that YouTube (Google Sites) remains in the top spot for both visitors and views.
 Using YouTube, widely accepted as the leader in online video, is considered an industry best practice for companies building their own online video hubs.

 In addition to the traffic and audience it supplies, YouTube’s mobile player efficiently delivers video to mobile users and does not require Flash.
-Rather, it provides seamless support for mobile viewing through non-Flash, HTML5 video players and mobile-optimized apps.
-This is important because Apple devices, which lead mobile video views, do not support Flash players.
+Rather, it provides seamless support for mobile viewing through non-Flash, HTML5 video players, and mobile-optimized apps.
+This is important because Apple devices, which lead to mobile video views, do not support Flash players.
 In order to reach mobile audiences, it is essential to avoid Flash-based video players on websites (or Flash-based players without a non-Flash mobile option).

 Mobile Video Will Only Become More Important

 As PC sales and shipments continue to decline, mobile users are becoming the largest-growing segment of the video-viewing audience.
 Globally, tablets are expected to outsell desktop computers by the end of 2013 and laptops by 2014.
-It is therefore necessary to start focusing content marketing strategies on mobile viewers.
+It is, therefore, necessary to start focusing content marketing strategies on mobile viewers.
 Doing so will ensure that customers can consume your videos quickly and easily now and in the future.

 Image credit: David Erickson